Kitchee SC: A new golden age

-In 2016–17, Kitchee completed a treble for the third time, capturing the 2016–17 Senior Shield, the 2016–17 Hong Kong FA Cup and the 2016-17 Hong Kong Premier League title.
+In 2016–17, Kitchee completed a treble for the third time, capturing the Senior Shield, the Hong Kong FA Cup and the Hong Kong Premier League title.
 The club promoted long time assistant coach Chu Chi Kwong to head coach role and Director of Football.
 Brazilian attacking midfielder Fernando won the 2017 Footballer of the Year award while striker Sandro won the Golden Boot.

-During the 2017 AFC Champions League qualifiers, Kitchee won against Vietnam's Hà Nội 3–2 but lost in the playoff rounds to Ulsan Hyundai in penalties.
+During the 2017 AFC Champions League qualifiers, Kitchee won against Vietnam's Hanoi 3–2 but lost in the playoff rounds to Ulsan Hyundai in penalties.

-Kitchee directly qualified 2018 AFC Champions League group stage through their HKPL title.
-To prepare for the competition, the club successfully signed famous Uruguayan footballer Diego Forlán to play for them.
+The following season, Kitchee directly qualified 2018 AFC Champions League group stage through their HKPL title.
+To prepare for the competition, the club signed former World Cup Golden Ball winner, Uruguayan footballer Diego Forlán.
 The club managed to achieve a 1–0 win over Kashiwa Reysol at home, becoming the first team from Hong Kong to win a game in the history of the AFC Champions League group stage.
-Domestically, Kitchee won the 2017–18 Hong Kong Premier League, 2017–18 Hong Kong FA Cup and the 2017–18 Hong Kong Sapling Cup, completing a treble for the second consecutive season and the fourth in club history.
+Domestically, Kitchee won the Premier League, FA Cup and the Sapling Cup, completing a treble for the second consecutive season and the fourth in club history.

-In 2021, the club signed former Montenegrin international Dejan Damjanović, who won the Golden Boot with 17 goals in his first season with the club.
-The Bluewaves won the 2020–21 Hong Kong Premier League title on the final day of the season, besting rivals Eastern 2-0.
-Kitchee followed up their domestic success by accumulating 11 poiunts in their 2021 AFC Champions League, a record for a Hong Kong club in the competition.
+In 2021, the club signed former Montenegrin international Dejan Damjanović, who won the Golden Boot with 17 goals.

+ls in his first season with the club.
+The Bluewaves won the 2020–21 Hong Kong Premier League title on the final day of the season, beating rivals Eastern 2–0.
+Kitchee followed up their domestic success by accumulating 11 points in their 2021 AFC Champions League, a record for a Hong Kong club in the competition.

 During the 2022 AFC Champions League, Kitchee made history by becoming the first Hong Kong club to advance to the round of 16.

+In 2022–23 season, Kitchee completed a treble again by winning the Senior Shield, the Hong Kong FA Cup and the Hong Kong Premier League title.

+During the 2023–24 season, the club went through a complete overhaul which saw the likes of Charlie Scott, Mikael, Cleiton depart.
+However they have internally hired Portuguese Edgar Cardoso as their new head coach along with several new signings which include former Blackburn Rovers youth academy player Jay Haddow as well as English goalkeeper Fynn Talley, Portuguese winger Luis Machado and Brazilian striker Welthon for the 2024–25 season.

+However, the club once again failed to acquire any silverware and after Kitchee's humiliating loss to Hong Kong Premier League rivals Lee Man, the club confirmed Edgar Cardoso's departure and will leave once the 2024–25 season ends.

+On 4 July 2025, the club unveiled former Brighton & Hove Albion defender Iñigo Calderón as their newest manager to succeed Edgar Cardoso for the 2025–26 season.